Ngimas-hub/My-Journey/README.md

 # My-Journey
-This projects the journey of a Business IT student, from childhood to discovering tech and finding their footing in programming and web development.
+This digital portifolio reflects my journey as a Business IT student, from childhood to discovering tech and finding my footing in programming and web development.
+It showcases my academic achievements, life skills and future aspirations.